 What Qualification to Gain

-Popular globally recognised qualifications which incorporate Microsoft Office products include are ITQ Advanced (Information Technology Qualification), ECDL Advanced (European Computer Driving Licence) and ICDL Advanced (International Computer Driving Licence).
+Popular globally recognised qualifications which incorporate Microsoft Office products include are ITQ (Information Technology Qualification), ECDL (European Computer Driving Licence) and ICDL (International Computer Driving Licence).

-Download Teach Yourself Advanced Office samples covering ECDL Adavnced, ITQ Advanced and ICDL Advanced qualification syllabuses (Paperback versions starting from £6.99 and PDF versions from just £5.60 per unit, examinations not included).
-Our complete Teach Yourself Advanced Office manual range is available from the purchase manual page.
+Download Teach Yourself Advanced Office samples covering ECDL Adavnced, ITQ Advanced and ICDL Advanced qualification syllabuses (full unit prices from just £6.99, examinations not included).
+Our complete Teach Yourself manual range is available from the purchase manual page.